GRE Vocabulary Building Tips - Learn GRE Words at ease

 The Verbal section of GRE comprising the Reading Comprehension, Text Completion, and Sentence Equivalence sections requires you to have a strong vocabulary.
 This is imperative, if you wish to score high in the GRE Verbal section and boost your overall GRE score.

-Instead of learning words by rote there are a number of methods that can help you remember them easily and effectively, thus improving your GRE Vocabulary.
+Instead of learning words by rote there are a number of methods that can help you remember the GRE Word list easily and effectively, thus improving your GRE Vocabulary.
 We have formulated one such highly effective method that has helped thousands of students learn GRE words and master GRE vocabulary to score high in GRE Verbal and improve their overall GRE score.

 This following “3 Stages Technique” will help you learn & retain words easily and boost your GRE vocabulary.

-The first stage or the stranger stage is when you’re not familiar with the word.
+The first stage or the stranger stage is when you are not familiar with the word and you come across it.
 You learn the meaning of the word and its usage.
 Repeated exposure to the word will help you develop familiarity with the word.

 The second stage or the acquaintance stage is when you can differentiate the word from similar other words.
 There are many scenarios when words might seem similar, but there is a difference in the context in which they are employed.

 The third stage or the friend stage is when you have learned and added the word to your GRE vocabulary.
-This means that you can recollect the word and use it in your regular speech or writing.
+This means that you remember the word and you can recollect the word quite easily, use it in your regular speech or writing.

 Why should I learn the word thoroughly instead of learning just the meaning?